RonaldColyar/BI_THA/README.md

 Data is transfered from memory to local storage, to keep the host server resources free.

 ## Why the 30 second interval for the transcriptor?
 I wanted to have a periodic update on messages to avoid updating too often and not so much.
-Scalability is very important in a system such as this one, where the number of users aren't constant.
+Scalability is very important in a system such as this one, where the number of users are unknown.

 ## Test Coverage
 This server has very low test coverage due to its nature.